Pinming/Dell-Inspiron-7590-Hackintosh-Opencore/README.en.md

 - [ ] Wireless Card & ThunderBolt have not been tested yet and can't confirm whether they are available.
 - [ ] Internal Microphone doesn't work.
 - [ ] It can't read proper battery capacity (Should be 97 Wh instead of 85Wh).
 But the percentage of remaining battery is correct.
+- [ ] DW1820A can not receive files from other devices.

 # What's New
 ## 2020/2/16